-The difference between stove top and electric pressure cookers?
+differences between stovetop and electric pressure cookers

-Cooks hip to the benefits of pressure cooking, and shopping for their first cooker, ask “What is the difference between stove top and electric pressure cookers?”
+Cooks hip to the benefits of pressure cooking, and shopping for their first cooker often ask me if there is any difference between stove top and electric pressure cookers.
+Here’s a cooker-to-cooker comparison of the differences and similarities, between stove top and electric pressure cookers.

 stove top pressure cooker vs. electric pressure cooker